Romeo (EP)

-Romeo (로미오) is the second EP by South Korean boy group Shinee.
-It was released on May 25, 2009, in South Korea under the seal of the label SM Entertainment.
-The EP consists of six tracks including the title song "Juliette" and is Shinee's first Korean release after a seven-month hiatus.
+Romeo (로미오) is the second extended play (EP) by South Korean boy group Shinee.
+It was released on May 25, 2009, in South Korea, under SM Entertainment.
+The EP consists of six tracks, including the lead single, "Juliette", and was Shinee's first Korean release after a seven-month hiatus.
 On August 29, 2011, a Japanese version of "Juliette" was released as Shinee's second Japanese single with the original Japanese song "Kiss Kiss Kiss" as a B-side.
 The release peaked at number three on the weekly Oricon chart.

 The album was commercially successful in South Korea—it topped the Hanteo Album Chart for three consecutive weeks.
 However, there are no known cumulative chart records for albums sold in 2009.
 Prior to the establishment of the Gaon Music Chart in 2010, South Korea's music charts were supplied by the Music Industry Association of Korea (MIAK), which stopped compiling data in 2008.
 According to Gaon, the EP has sold over 20,000 copies since 2011.